DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/paging-panel.md

-pageSize | number | Specifies the page size onPageSizeChange | (size: number) => void | Changes the page size allowedPageSizes | Array&lt;number&gt; | Specifies the page sizes that can be selected at runtime showAllPagesText | string | Specifies the text of the 'All' item of a page size selector
+pageSize | number | Specifies the page size onPageSizeChange | (size: number) => void | Changes the page size allowedPageSizes | Array&lt;number&gt; | Specifies the page sizes that can be selected at runtime showAllText | string | Specifies the text of the 'All' item of a page size selector

 ## Plugin Developer Reference